TheUltimateSoyCode/Twitch-Python-Bot/README.md

 # About using the code

-I don't care do anything you want to
+I don't care do anything you want